Who Pays When a Self-Driving Car Crashes? The Legal Aspect

 A Future Driven by Safety

 Self-driving cars are a significant waypoint in the grand tapestry of technological advancement.
 But with Prometheus’s gift, we must remember that our guiding star is the safety and well-being of every individual on the road.
-The journey that leads to a future where the roads are ruled by autonomous cars is not measured by lawsuits and insurance companies.
+The journey to a future where autonomous cars rule the roads does not involve measuring by lawsuits and insurance companies.
 But it is a struggle to create a safer and better world through the magic of technology.

 Embracing the Challenge